BAlmeidaS/zettelkasten/Zettelkasten/Graph.md

   - Graph
   - Plot
 ---
-A type of graph or visual representation used on [[Statistics]] to display data and statistical relationships within that data.
+A type of graph or visual representation to represent a [[function]].

+Commonly used in [[Statistics]] to display data and statistical relationships within that data.